No. 8 Oregon routs Montana 81-48 as 6-11 Dante makes debut - WHIZ News

 Dante converted a pair of lob passes for dunks, the second one when he was fouled and hit the free throw for a three-point play.
 He finished the first half with nine points, equaling Okoro’s total as the Ducks dominated inside.
 The two big men combined to go 8 of 9 from the field as the Ducks shot 52% to lead 37-24 at halftime.

-Oregon expanded the lead in the second half and ended up shooting 54% from the floor.
+Oregon gradually expanded the lead in the second half and ended up shooting 54% from the floor.

+“I like what we’re doing,” Altman said.
+“We’ve just got to keep taking steps in the right direction.”

 BIG PICTURE